Tools for Collaboration

 Tools for Collaboration#

 Many free and commercial tools exist to improve people’s experience of planning, organising, and hosting online and hybrid collaborations with teams or at events.
-For effectively collaboration, it is important to choose tools that can maximise the overall success and reduce the risk of things going wrong during the event.
+For effective collaboration, it is important to choose tools that can maximise the overall success and reduce the risk of things going wrong during the event.
 We should also consider how user-friendly they are and how they impact the engagement of different stakeholders such as organisers, helpers and attendees.

 Here is a list of some popular tools for facilitating different aspects of collaboration discussed in the other chapters.
 Please note that we are not a listing conference or webinar-related tools, but only providing those tools that facilitate interactive (hence, collaborative) formats.
 Though we assume ‘virtual first’ approach for inclusive events, these recommendations can be used for remote or in-person meetings as well with minor changes to adapt to a physical location.
+If you are looking for more information on how to facilitate collaboration within a research team, see the team manual.

 Task management tools#